 Now Google is integrating and surfacing podcast content into Google Search and Google Assistant.
 They look like this:

 Keep in mind that you might not see these ranking opportunities if you’re relying on just your SEO tool.
-Here’s that same result from Ahrefs (where it doesn’t show the podcast carousel):
+For example, here’s that same result from Ahrefs (where it doesn’t show the podcast carousel):

-You can currently search for a particular person + podcast and find the podcast episodes where they have been interviewed:
+You can currently search for a particular person + podcast and find the podcast episodes where they were guests:

 Google has also filed a patent related to how audio content ranks in its podcast app.
-These patents indicate that Google is using its understanding of topics and subtopics (the topic layer) and is applying them to a variety of audio content.
+These patents indicate that Google is using its understanding of topics and subtopics (the topic layer) and applying them to different audio content.

 Google particularly mentions the following when it comes to selecting and ranking audio content in its podcast app:

-Google Human Raters are focused on evaluating the following: General popularity
+And in that same patent, we discover that Google Human Raters are focused on evaluating the following:

 - Good audio quality